John of Damascus: Sources

 The main source of information for the life of John of Damascus is a work attributed to one John of Jerusalem, identified therein as the Patriarch of Jerusalem.
 This is an excerpted translation into Greek of an earlier Arabic text.
 The Arabic original contains a prologue not found in most other translations, and was written by an Arab monk, Michael, who explained that he decided to write his biography in 1084 because none was available in his day.
 However, the main Arabic text seems to have been written by an unknown earlier author sometime between the early 9th and late 10th century.
 Written from a hagiographical point of view and prone to exaggeration and some legendary details, it is not the best historical source for his life, but is widely reproduced and considered to contain elements of some value.
-The hagiographic novel Barlaam and Josaphat is a work of the 10th century attributed to a monk named John.
-It was only considerably later that the tradition arose that this was John of Damascus, but most scholars no longer accept this attribution.
-Instead much evidence points to Euthymius of Athos, a Georgian who died in 1028.

 Family background

-John was born in Damascus, in 675 or 676, to a prominent Damascene Arab Christian family.
+John was born in Damascus, in 675 or 676, to a prominent Damascene Syrian Christian family.

 His father, Sarjun ibn Mansur, served as an official of the early Umayyad Caliphate.
 His grandfather, Mansur ibn Sarjun, was a prominent Byzantine official of Damascus, who had been responsible for the taxes of the region during the reign of Emperor Heraclius and also served under Emperor Maurice.

 Mansur seems to have played a role in the capitulation of Damascus to the troops of Khalid ibn al-Walid in 635 after securing favorable conditions of surrender.
 Eutychius, a 10th-century Melkite patriarch, mentions him as one high-ranking official involved in the surrender of the city to the Muslims.